-Under our collaboration agreement with BeiGene, the combination of mirdametinib and lifirafenib is being evaluated in a Phase 1b/2 clinical trial.
-Additionally, under our various collaboration agreements with industry leading BCMA-directed therapy developers, the combination of nirogacestat and the BCMA-directed therapy of each such developer is being evaluated in relapsed or refractory multiple myeloma patients.
+Additionally, under our various collaboration agreements with industry leading BCMA-directed therapy developers, the combination of nirogacestat and the BCMA-directed therapy of each such developer is being evaluated in relapsed or refractory MM patients.
 Under these existing collaboration arrangements, upon completion of the relevant clinical trials, we and our collaboration partners will have the opportunity to negotiate in good faith to provide for the expansion of the respective clinical collaboration and the potential establishment of a commercial relationship.
 However, our partners have no obligation to continue development of the combination products, regardless of the applicable clinical trial results.
-We also jointly formed MapKure, LLC, or MapKure, with BeiGene for the development of BGB-3245, and although we contribute to clinical development and other operational activities and have representation on MapKure's board of directors and joint steering committee, we do not control the development process.
+We also jointly formed MapKure, LLC, or MapKure, with BeiGene for the development of brimarafenib, and although we contribute to clinical development and other operational activities and have representation on MapKure's board of directors and joint steering committee, we do not control the development process.
 MapKure may pursue a development plan that differs from our expectations, which may or may not be successful.